In September 2013 Queensmill opened a secondary inclusion unit at Fulham College Boys School.

 Pupils gain access to individualised sensory integration programs, helping them to independently achieve a calm and alert state throughout the school day.
 They have regular sessions with a Speech and Language Therapist, class teachers are also advised by an Occupational Therapist.
 This multi-disciplinary approach provides a rich and varied curriculum for pupils within the unit and provides opportunities for students to focus on learning a range of independent skills.
 Pupils also have the opportunity to engage in extra-curricular lessons such as gardening and yoga.

 FCB also has a Studio School, whose students focus on learning the skills needed for the building and performing arts trade.
 It therefore made great sense to employ the students from the Studio School to re-furbish and redecorate the rooms allocated to the unit.
-These are within the building where the music, ICT and art departments are housed, and comprise 2 large classrooms, one lobby, one staff room, one additional area that will be used as a sensory room and student toilets.
+These are within the building where the music and ICT departments are housed, and comprise 2 large classrooms, one lobby, one staff room, one additional area that will be used as a sensory room and student toilets.

 We are very excited by the successes of the current Q4 students and know that their experiences and opinions will help shape the unit and inclusion further.
 The future of these young people is exciting with planning and consultation under way to decide how best to use the FCB Studio School to create an enriching and vocational KS4 curriculum.